 The audit committee is a formally constituted committee of the board with defined terms of reference, which include its role and the authority delegated to it by the board, which are available for inspection at the company's registered office.
 All the non-executive directors are members of the audit committee and its chairman is Mr DG Dreyfus.
-The audit committee considers Mr Dreyfus as the member of the audit committee having relevant and recent financial experience.
+The audit committee considers Mr Dreyfus (and subsequently Mr A Tamlyn) as the member of the audit committee having relevant and recent financial experience.
+Mr DG Dreyfus died on 7 February 2022 and from that date Mr A Tamlyn became Acting Chairman of the Audit Committee.